alexpdp7/epistle/README.md

 * `list` lists emails (currently, only the inbox).
 * `read n` or `n` reads the nth message (does not mark as read yet).
+* `cat_attachment n p` displays the `p` attachment of the nth message using `libreoffice --cat`.
+  Reading a message displays the attachment ids.
 * `delete n` or `archive n` delete or archive the nth message (marking as read).
 * `quit` quits.